Occasionally I use Intel assembler language to squeeze processing power from my programs.

 VS Project Setup

-The last step is to enable .asm support into your project.
+The last step is to enable .asm support in your project.

 - open your project.